mmazuecos/Region-under-discussion-for-visual-dialog/README.md

 python3 -W ignore trainval.py --guesswhat-root=guesswhat_with_focus_final --max-length=32 --batch-size=32 --epochs=5 --coco-data-root=data --oracle-targets-root=resnet152 --focus-mode=none --num-threads=4 --num-workers=2 --suffix=butd-resnet152 --marker=none
 ```
 were focus-mode can be either none, relative, restriction, zeros and random.

+## GWHist

+The challenging subset of the GuessWhat?! test set is also available here.
+The csv file contains the following data:

+- Game ID: Game ID of a given question.
+- Position: Position in the dialog, ranging from 0 for the first turn up to the lenght of the dialog -1.
+- Question: The history dependent question.

+Game ID and Position univocaly identify a question, so it can be aligned with the rest of the data from the dataset.